pranshu-raj-211/blog/src/data/blog/linkedin-scraping-scoring.md

 }
 ```

-**Why this works:**
+**Why this works for this JD:**
 - Specific achievements (ICML paper)
 - Career progression understanding
 - Clear connection to role requirements

+---

 ## What I Learned

 ### 1. Focus on the Algorithm, Not the Data Collection
-Anyone can scrape LinkedIn.
+Anyone can scrape LinkedIn*.
 The value is in smart scoring that understands candidate quality beyond keywords.

+> Scraping Linkedin is a really difficult thing to do in practice, so everyone uses APIs provided by services like RapidAPI, BrightData.
+I know this because I tried to scrape it a lot a year ago.

 ### 2. Personalization Actually Works
-Generic outreach gets 2-3% response rates.
-AI-generated personalized messages referencing specific achievements can hit 15%+.
+Generic outreach gets low response rates.
+AI-generated personalized messages referencing specific achievements can convert a lot of leads.

+As a fallback, we always have template messages.

 ### 3. Production Thinking From Day 1
 Built with FastAPI, async processing, proper error handling, and caching.
-This isn't a demo - it's designed to scale.
+This is designed to scale easily.

 ### 4. Multi-Source Data is Key
 Combining LinkedIn + GitHub profiles gives much richer candidate insights than either alone.